fenago/machine-learning-for-finance/lab_guides/Lab_9.md

 high-stakes environments and need to meet many regulatory demands.
 If you fail to do so, damage could be severe.

-In the next, and final, chapter of this book, we will be looking at probabilistic programming and Bayesian inference.
+In the next, and final, lab of this course, we will be looking at probabilistic programming and Bayesian inference.